FAQ’s

-How do solar incentives and rebates work?
+How do Solar Incentives, rebates and “Direct Pay” work?

-Tribes can receive solar grants, as well as up to 60% of the Fair Market Value (FMV) of an installed and operating system – all reimbursed to them in the form of Direct Payments from the IRS.
+• Tribes may receive solar grants, as well as refunds of up to 60% of the Fair Market Value (FMV) of an installed and operating system – all reimbursed to them in the form of “Direct Payments” from the IRS.

-In this case, the tribal entity underwriting the solar installation is the Solar Provider.
-Since the Solar Provider is the owner of the equipment, they, not the homeowner where solar is installed, will be the beneficiary of any incentives.
+• It should be re-emphasized that the tribal entity underwriting the solar installation (the tribe or tribal sponsor) is the “Solar Provider”.
+Since the Solar Provider is the owner of the equipment, they, not the homeowner where solar is installed, nor Sovereign Energy, will be the beneficiary of any incentives.

 How does the Inflation Reduction Act specifically benefit Native American tribes to deploy and install residential solar energy systems on Native American lands?